Entocort side effects and drug information

 - change in the capacity to see colors, most especially yellow or blue

 - swelling or puffiness of the eyelids, lips, face, or tongue

-There are also Entocort reactions that might happen, but don’t require medical attention.
+There are also Entocort side effects that may occur, but don’t require medical advice or medical attention.
 These side effects eventually go away in the course of the treatment as the body gets used to the medication.
 Furthermore, you should contact your doctor for medical advice about side effects.
 Healthcare providers know how to prevent or decrease the risk of these side effects.
 Consult your doctor if any of these Entocort reactions continue and gets problematic, or if you have questions regarding them.

 More common Entocort reactions